 There are 4 rooms at Nsolo Bushcamp, each individually designed, the high roofs are of thatch and the walls of combed grass set on top of a large wooden deck, the rooms have verandas and private views out across the Luwi sand river.
 This is an intimate camp with a romantic feel to it, as with it’s neighbour Luwi Camp, one can’t help but realise you are deep inside the National Park, and with just one road giving access you wont be bumping into any other tourists during your stay at Nsolo.

-It is fair to say that the game is sometimes a little harder to find around the Nsolo area because there is limited permanent water but, as is always the way when you work hard for something, when you get lucky you invariably get very lucky.
-There is a pride of lion that use the middle stretches of the Luwi sand river as a highway so sightings from both Luwi and Nsolo Bushcamps are frequent and the nights are usually punctuated by their calls.
+Historically there has been a pride of lion that use the middle stretches of the Luwi sand river as a highway so sightings from both Luwi and Nsolo Bushcamps are frequent and the nights are usually punctuated by their calls.